 Spiritual wellness has been on the top of most everybody’s mind lately, and for good reason: living through a global pandemic and global crises, clearing negative energy from a space is beneficial to us all.
 As a result of spiritual wellness gaining speed in the mainstream wellness realm, sage smudging has also recently risen to fame.
 Known for cleansing spaces of negative energy or spirits, white sage can be found everywhere from upscale yoga studios to Amazon resellers — a testament to its popularity.
-But it turns out that sage smudging, though it may be well-intentioned, is more problematic than it sounds.
+But it turns out that it's better to cleanse a space without having to use white sage; using this rare plant is more problematic than it sounds.

 White Sage’s Environmental Implications

 Stephanie Tait, an Herbalist, shared her unique perspective on the plant and the practice of smudging white sage.

 “It’s not a sustainable plant, really, for people to use,” she said, noting that white sage is typically wild harvested (meaning it’s not commonly grown on farms).
 That’s because it requires extremely specific conditions to grow in — it lives in a relatively restricted natural range in Southern California, so it’s difficult to cultivate the plant on farms in other places.
 What’s more, the white sage plant takes two to three years to grow back after being cut down, making for slow turnaround times and unethical overharvesting practices to speed up production.
 As a result, Stephanie said, “it makes it so that people who have been using sage for hundreds of years don’t have access to it.”

 Those people are Native Americans, indigenous to Southern California and the surrounding areas, who have used white sage for spiritual rituals for centuries.

 The Cultural Significance Of White Sage Smudging